FLOSSforScience/FLOSSforScience.github.io/_posts/2018-03-25-season-1-episode-7.markdown

 # About James Vasile:

+James Vasile has fifteen years experience as a user, developer, advocate and advisor in the free and open source software world.
+His expertise is in software licensing and community-building, as well as non-profit and small business startup.
+He focuses on free software and open source production, although his work and interests often take him far beyond the world of software.
+Much of what James does involves teaching people how to build successful businesses around free software and ensuring licensing alignment in multisource FOSS stacks.

+Previously, James was a Senior Fellow at the [Software Freedom Law Center](http://softwarefreedom.org/), where he advised and supported a wide range of free software efforts.
+A former Director of the [FreedomBox Foundation](http://freedomboxfoundation.org/), James remains active in several technology development efforts.

+James was a founding board member of Open Source Matters, the non-profit behind Joomla.
+He began his career at Cravath, Swaine & Moore.
+You can learn more about him from his [GitHub](https://github.com/jvasile) activity and his [LinkedIn](http://www.linkedin.com/profile/view?id=10459180&trk=tab_pro) profile, or by connecting with him on [Twitter](https://twitter.com/jamesvasile).

 # Links:
 * Fogel, K. (2005).
 Producing open source software: How to run a successful free software project. " O'Reilly Media, Inc.".
 [Link](https://producingoss.com/)